1AM6ADA/DWaV-project/README.md

 ### 1. Download Data from WVS Website

-The next stage involves downloading the source files from the World Values Survey website.
-A approach will be used for this task:

-- **Manual step:** Obtain direct download links by navigating through the website after registration
-- **Automated step:** Use these links to programmatically download all necessary files
-- **Storage:** Save all downloaded files in a dedicated `data/raw` directory

 The downloaded files will include survey data in various formats (Stata .dta, SPSS .sav, or CSV), along with accompanying documentation and codebooks.

 ### 2. Parse the Downloaded Data